RecipeShare Test Kitchen

 2/20/2025

-Added mushrooms and a splash of sesame oil — turned out restaurant-quality!
-Great for quick dinners.
+Added mushrooms and a splash of sesame oil.
+Great for quick dinners and leftovers.

 7/12/2024

-The marinade really tenderized the beef well.
-Loved how everything came together in under 30 minutes!
+The marinade tenderized the beef really well.
+Loved how this came together in under 30 minutes.

 5/3/2024